septentrio-gnss/Septentrio-SUPL-3GPP-LPP/getting_started.md

 >To install the 2.0.1 firmware you will need to use a Windows computer.
 >Go to http://support.dlink.com.au/Download/download.aspx?product=DWM-222 and download the FW2.0.1 exe.
 Connect the modem to the computer and execute the downloaded file.
 A terminal will open, follow the instructions.
 The update should take approximately 10 minutes.

-To set up an internet connection, you can use the WvDial dialer and set up the right parameters for your telecom provider.
+To set up an internet connection, you can use the WvDial dialer and use the right parameters for your telecom provider.

 ## Step 4 : 3GPP-LPP client usage